IRVLUTD/isaac_sim_grasping/README.md

 - Many Isaac Sim API functions were found to give the incorrect data when called, if errors arise when implementing new code beware of this.

 ### Known Issues
-- A segmentation fault rarely occurs performing the tests in multiple .json files.
-If the simulation is reseted the files should run correctly.
 - python @args error when running on remote PC: This is a known Isaac Sim error, for more information visit the Isaac Sim forums and/or documentation.